 2. Grey Hat Techniques For Link Building

-People often say “this method is 50/50 due to the fact that, is missed with both White and Black hat method, but I’m totally against this strategy .
+People often say “this method is 50/50 due to the fact that, is missed with both the White and Black hat method, but I’m totally against this strategy.
 Use these only if you’re willing to risk your site being penalized or removed from search engine results.
 Note that some of these techniques are quite risky, so caution is highly advised.

-One of the easiest method of generating backlinks with the grey hat techniques, is by leaving comments that includes a link to your website on blogs related to your niche.
+One of the easiest methods of generating backlinks with the grey hat techniques is by leaving comments that include a link to your website on blogs related to your niche.

-Comment Spamming – comment spam is a low quality, high quantity form of backlinking.
+Comment Spamming – comment spam is a low-quality, high-quantity form of backlinking.
 It works by posting links in comments to blogs or sites that allow user comments.
-Many blogs and forum sites will approve links in comments so long as they are relevant and of good quality, so building up a large amount of natural links by commenting on popular sites is an easy way to grow your backlink profile quickly.
+Many blogs and forum sites will approve links in comments so long as they are relevant and of good quality, so building up a large number of natural links by commenting on popular sites is an easy way to grow your backlink profile quickly.

 The challenge with comment spamming is generating content for each comment you leave.
-There are services that allow you to use natural looking dummy text that you can copy and paste into comment boxes, however these are generally frowned upon as well as monitored by Google, who have also penalized many people for using them.
+There are services that allow you to use natural-looking dummy text that you can copy and paste into comment boxes, however, these are generally frowned upon as well as monitored by Google, which has also penalized many people for using them.